TyckoLab/CloudASM/README.md

 To be able use CloudASM, you need to create an account on https://cloud.google.com/ and set up how you want to be billed (e.g. with a credit card).
 As of January 2020, GCP offers $300 in credits for opening an account -- which is enough to test this pipeline.

+GCP offers a suite of services and CloudASM uses [Compute Engine](https://cloud.google.com/compute/), where virtual machines can be created and used for CloudASM's tasks, [Cloud Storage](https://cloud.google.com/storage/), where data is stored before and after being processed by virtual machines, and [Big Query](https://cloud.google.com/bigquery/), where the aligned reads, variants, and methylation states are analyzed jointly to estimate ASM.

-Once you do that, you need to create a "project" within GCP and choose which geographical ["region" and "zone"](https://www.google.com/search?q=gcp+regions&rlz=1C5CHFA_enUS809US809&oq=gcp+regions&aqs=chrome..69i57.1415j0j7&sourceid=chrome&ie=UTF-8) you want to request resources from.
+Once you open an account on GCP, you need to create a "project" within GCP and choose which geographical ["region" and "zone"](https://www.google.com/search?q=gcp+regions&rlz=1C5CHFA_enUS809US809&oq=gcp+regions&aqs=chrome..69i57.1415j0j7&sourceid=chrome&ie=UTF-8) you want to request resources from.
 It is recommended to pick a region and zone near your location.
 Every job you submit within your project will pull resources from the region and zone you chose.

-EXPLAIN HOW THE DATA IS IN "BUCKETS" ETC.
+Very basically, data is stored in "buckets" in the module `Cloud Storage`.
+When CloudASM executes a batch of jobs, virtual machines (also called "instances") are created to execute the job.
+They download the data from the bucket, obtain the script from CloudASM, execute the script jobs are run on virtual machines (also called instances).
+Depending on the job, CloudASM requests instances with 2-16 CPUs.

 jobs with dsub requires the project name, the zone in which the virtual machine (VM) is to be launched, input bucket, output